-The hologram is an image that contains three-dimensional information.
-It results from an image of interference between the waves from a photographed object and those from the laser beam used to illuminate that object.
+A hologram is an image that contains three-dimensional information.
+It results from an image between the waves from a photographed object and those from the laser beam used to illuminate that object.
 Microsoft is one of the giants that has contributed to the development of technology around the world.
 With Microsoft’s success in developing this method, many technology companies have also been acquired by Microsoft to help them develop future projects.
-One of the future predictions on the world of Microsoft technology is the hologram.
-The objective is to record the volume of an object in 3D and reproduce it in an image from phones, computers, tablets….
+One of the future predictions in the world of Microsoft technology is the hologram.
+The objective is to record the volume of an object in 3D and reproduce it as image from phones, computers, tablets, etc.

-The sophistication of this future-oriented technology will be found on the glass but also on the walls of your home.
+The sophistication of this future-oriented technology will be found on glass, but also on the walls of your home.

-In 2050, robots will compete with humans: the computers of their artificial “brains” will execute 100,000 billion instructions per second.
+In 2050, robots will compete with humans: the computers that make up their artificial “brains” will execute 100,000 billion instructions per second.

 There is also concern that robots may replace people working in the health sector.
 Indeed, in the field of pharmacy, the profession of medicine and nursing will be threatened by robots, due to the emergence of new technologies for diagnosing diseases.